 Finally, you can detect cheating after the exam with the help of a plagiarism checker.
 Inspera Assessment integrates with external plagiarism prevention services, which can be consulted for each learner submission individually.

 An increasing number of educational institutions worldwide are investigating remote high-stakes digital exams as an alternative to traditional on-campus assessment.
-The Inspera Remote Exam allows students to sit secure and reliable digital exams in their own homes using their own devices.
-The add-on to the Inspera Safe Exam Browser offers a number of new and improved security features such as identity verification, advanced monitoring, test session recordings, and integrity inspection.
+The Inspera Smarter Proctoring allows students to sit secure and reliable digital exams in their own homes using their own devices.
+The add-on to the Inspera Exam Portal offers a number of new and improved security features such as identity verification, advanced monitoring, test session recordings, and integrity inspection.
 More than ever, it is important to detect cheating and to protect the integrity of assessments while allowing students to take exams remotely.